Arthur (footballer, born August 1999)

-Arthur Augusto da Silva (born 29 August 1999), simply known as Arthur, is a Brazilian professional footballer who plays as a goalkeeper for Liga 1 club Semen Padang.
+Arthur Augusto da Silva (born 29 August 1999), simply known as Arthur, is a Brazilian professional footballer who plays as a goalkeeper for Azerbaijan Premier League club Araz-Naxçıvan.

 Club career

 On 9 July 2021, he joined Feirense.

 On 18 October 2022, in a Liga Portugal 2 match against Moreirense, Arthur scored an equalizer directly from a goal kick.
 However, two minutes later, he made a mistake which led to an opposition goal and an eventual 1–2 defeat.

 On 10 July 2023, Arthur returned to Oliveirense, where he had played in the 2020–21 season.